IoT-Lab-Minden/smock/docs/README.md

 #### Serial interface

-The described events from the serial interface are received by the USBSerialDevice class.
-A interrupt executes the **RxHandler**, defined in the main script, when new data is available.
-This method writes new data into the **receiveBuffer**.
-There are two receive buffers needed in this class because the first one, the **g_sRxBuffer** is automatically filled by the usb library, because it is a *tUSBBuffer* and was initialized with the *USBBufferInit()* function.
+The described events from the serial interface are received by the <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBSerialDevice.html">USBSerialDevice</a> class.
+A interrupt executes the *RxHandler*, defined in the main script, when new data is available.
+This method writes new data into the *receiveBuffer*.
+There are two receive buffers needed in this class because the first one, the *g_sRxBuffer* is automatically filled by the usb library, because it is a *tUSBBuffer* and was initialized with the *USBBufferInit()* function.
 The second receive buffer is for the use of the user.
 This buffer is handled as a queue.

-So the new received data in the **g_sRxBuffer** is added to the end of the **receiveBuffer** in the **USBSerialDevice.readBuffer()** function.
+So the new received data in the *g_sRxBuffer* is added to the end of the *receiveBuffer* in the <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBSerialDevice.html#acca2b3c4990e877940768e3ee02e9400">USBSerialDevice.readBuffer()</a> function.
 In this function is also a counter of all received data incremented.

 In the main method reads the head of the queue.
 If the queue is empty, an empty value is returned.
 The read byte indicates whether and which event was received.

-To send data to the host the **USBSerialDevice** class provides a write method which takes a data array and the length of the data as parameters.
-This function calls the *USBBufferWrite()* function from the usb library to write the data in the **g_sTxBuffer**.
-This buffer is built like the **g_sRxBuffer** with the difference the the receive Buffer was built with *USBDCDCPacketRead* and the transmit buffer with *USBDCDCPacketWrite*.
+To send data to the host the <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBSerialDevice.html">USBSerialDevice</a> class provides a write method which takes a data array and the length of the data as parameters.
+This function calls the *USBBufferWrite()* function from the usb library to write the data in the *g_sTxBuffer*.
+This buffer is built like the *g_sRxBuffer* with the difference the the receive Buffer was built with *USBDCDCPacketRead* and the transmit buffer with *USBDCDCPacketWrite*.
 The data written in the transmit buffer is automatically send to the usb connection.

 ### Keyboard device

 The keyboard device is a human interface device.
-The **USBKeyboardDevice** provides two methods to press keys.
-The first on is the **writeString()** function that writes the given data by calling *USBKeyboardUpdate()* function press and release the key for every given char.
+The <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBKeyboardDevice.html">USBKeyboardDevice</a> provides two methods to press keys.
+The first on is the <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBKeyboardDevice.html#ac71a205e6fa9aef43efeb89bad6be6b3">USBKeyboardDevice.USBWriteString()</a> function that writes the given data by calling <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBKeyboardDevice.html#a6e9ec2037f7fe2a81f8fab0d9f2699c1">USBKeyboardDevice.USBKeyboardUpdate()</a> function press and release the key for every given char.

-Before pressing the key the usage code of the given char is gotten by calling the **GetUsageCode()** method.
+Before pressing the key the usage code of the given char is gotten by calling the <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBKeyboardDevice.html#aee4901b0d53c1fdb8288fef509c0a7d1">USBKeyboardDevice.GetUsageCode()</a> method.

-The second method **USBPressKeyComnination()** takes a modifier byte for the special keys and a string of keys the user wants to press at the same time.
+The second method <a href="https://iot-lab-minden.github.io/smock/device/html/classusbdevice_1_1USBKeyboardDevice.html#a7eb69eed34b31f8da978e05f38e7d805">USBKeyboardDevice.USBPressKeyComnination()</a> takes a modifier byte for the special keys and a string of keys the user wants to press at the same time.
 The function simply presses every key using the *USBDHIDKeyboardKeyStateChange()* function.
 Only when all keys were pressed they are released.

 ### RFID reader

 The RFID reader is controlled with the <a href="https://iot-lab-minden.github.io/smock/device/html/classrfid__reader_1_1_m_f_r_c522.html">MFRC522</a> class.
 This class communicates with the reader over SPI.
 For this the Energia SPI library is used.
 The reader provides methods to ask if a new card is detected by the reader and to read the uid from them.
-In the **isNewCardPresent()** function is a request send to the reader and when a **STATUS_OK** or **STATUS_COLLISION** was returned a new card is present.
-After that in the main method is the uid read by calling **readCardSerial()**.
+In the <a href="https://iot-lab-minden.github.io/smock/device/html/classrfid__reader_1_1MFRC522.html#aedc2727258a1e3bf7ef2f019e69c1cbf">MRFC522.isNewCardPresent()</a> function is a request send to the reader and when a <a href="https://iot-lab-minden.github.io/smock/device/html/namespacerfid__reader.html#ad77c7f5b5f680bb2cbb180387c606c24">STATUS_OK</a> or <a href="https://iot-lab-minden.github.io/smock/device/html/namespacerfid__reader.html#ad77c7f5b5f680bb2cbb180387c606c24">STATUS_COLLISION</a> was returned a new card is present.
+After that in the main method is the uid read by calling <a href="https://iot-lab-minden.github.io/smock/device/html/classrfid__reader_1_1MFRC522.html#a1ce8c2c1a120db5e6468a3258df20894">readCardSerial()</a>.

 ### Host

 #### Service Script

 At first the service script is started.
-This initializes the __QueueManager__, the __UserManager__, the __SerialManager__, the __ListenerUserInterface__ and the __TaskManager__.
+This initializes the <a href="https://iot-lab-minden.github.io/smock/controller/html/classqueue_manager_1_1_queue_manager.html">QueueManager</a>, the <a href="https://iot-lab-minden.github.io/smock/controller/html/classtask_manager_1_1_task_manager.html">UserManager</a>, the <a href="https://iot-lab-minden.github.io/smock/controller/html/classserial_manager_1_1_serial_manager.html">SerialManager</a>, the <a href="https://iot-lab-minden.github.io/smock/controller/html/classlistener_user_interface_1_1_listener_user_interface.html">ListenerUserInterface</a> and the <a href="https://iot-lab-minden.github.io/smock/controller/html/classtask_manager_1_1_task_manager.html">TaskManager</a>.
 Then there start three different threads.

 The first thread opens the port of the ListenerUserInterface and waits for incoming connections from the user script.
 When a user connects to the port, the user will be stored in a client list of the ListenerUserInterface.

 The next thread is calling a function from the SerialManager.
-This function is called __SerialManager.fill_queue()__ and waits for recieving bytes from the serial device.
-The messages will be stored as __Message__ in the queue with the function __QueueManager.write_queue()__.
+This function is called <a href="https://iot-lab-minden.github.io/smock/controller/html/classserial_manager_1_1_serial_manager.html#af3b68b0396e8387c6930f00e3d49364b">SerialManager.fill_queue()</a> and waits for recieving bytes from the serial device.
+The messages will be stored as <a href="https://iot-lab-minden.github.io/smock/controller/html/classmessage_1_1_message.html">Message</a> in the queue with the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classqueue_manager_1_1_queue_manager.html#acd24aed3104688ba45e58aab38149114">QueueManager.write_queue()</a>.

-The last thread calls the function __TaskManager.read_tasks()__.
-Depending on what command code the TaskManager reads from the queue it calls the functions __TaskManager.send_password_to_controller()__, __TaskManager.send_computer_status()__ or __TaskManager.update_add_window()__.
+The last thread calls the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classtask_manager_1_1_task_manager.html#ae24df378d896e8446e08c8e6d53e1221">TaskManager.read_tasks()</a>.
+Depending on what command code the TaskManager reads from the queue it calls the functions <a href="https://iot-lab-minden.github.io/smock/controller/html/classtask_manager_1_1_task_manager.html#a2bbf0eeebab21963240c978ca078062e">TaskManager.send_password_to_controller()</a>, *TaskManager.send_computer_status()* or *TaskManager.update_add_window()*.

-After that three threads the function __ListenerUserInterface.check_for_new_msg()__ is called in an endless loop.
+After that three threads the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classlistener_user_interface_1_1_listener_user_interface.html#a11f2e26487c67767df066ff26a512032">ListenerUserInterface.check_for_new_msg()</a> is called in an endless loop.

 #### User Script

 After the service script is started, the user script can be started.
-At first the __ClientUserInterface__ and the __Gui__ are initialized.
+At first the <a href="https://iot-lab-minden.github.io/smock/gui/html/classclient_user_interface_1_1_client_user_interface.html">ClientUserInterface</a> and the <a href="https://iot-lab-minden.github.io/smock/gui/html/classgui_1_1_gui.html">Gui</a> are initialized.
 Then a thread is started.
-It calls the function __ClientUserInterface.polling()__.
+It calls the function <a href="https://iot-lab-minden.github.io/smock/gui/html/classclient_user_interface_1_1_client_user_interface.html#a6b31f0775ec89901c75c8b9534e6eee0">ClientUserInterface.polling()</a>.
 After this thread is called the gui will be started.
 Now the user has a few possibillities to continue.

 ##### Add new User

-The first is to add a new __User__.
-Therefore the User presses the button and then the function __Gui.add()__ is called.
+The first is to add a new <a href="https://iot-lab-minden.github.io/smock/controller/html/classuser_1_1_user.html">User</a>.
+Therefore the User presses the button and then the function *Gui.add()* is called.
 This will open a new window, where the user can type in the account information of a user.
 The user can also hold a new RFID tag at the reader and connect this tag to the user account.
-When the user filled in all information, then at first the function __ClientUserInterface.check_if_user_exists()__ is called so there won't be a duplicate user.
+When the user filled in all information, then at first the function <a href="https://iot-lab-minden.github.io/smock/gui/html/classclient_user_interface_1_1_client_user_interface.html#a8227a82a8f91a2d3ea6ea3b8dad2ffdf">ClientUserInterface.check_if_user_exists()</a> is called so there won't be a duplicate user.
 The service script checks if the user already exists and if not, then "False" is returned.
 Then the user will be added to the UserManager in the service script.
-At first the __ClientUserInterface.add_user()__ is called.
+At first the <a href="https://iot-lab-minden.github.io/smock/gui/html/classclient_user_interface_1_1_client_user_interface.html#a024e4a19d671a9ef94a86453ed1a9641">ClientUserInterface.add_user()</a> is called.
 This will pass the information to the service script.
-There it will call the function __UserManager.add_user()__.
+There it will call the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classuser_manager_1_1_user_manager.html#ac539b9843ebdcd50acf577a29e71c624">UserManager.add_user()</a>.

 ![SequenceDiagram_Add](images/SmockUmlet/SequenceDiagram_Gui_Add.png)

 ##### Edit User

 If the user wants to edit an account, the user must select a user from the list and then press the "Edit" button.
-This calls the function __Gui.edit()__.
+This calls the function *Gui.edit()*.
 Another window is popping up.
 The user can change the username and password.
 He is not able to change the uid.
 After the user changed the username and password.
 That information is send to the ListenerUserInterface.
-There is the function __UserManager.edit_user()__ called, that function edits the User in the UserManager.
+There is the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classuser_manager_1_1_user_manager.html#a02119e9b77d780592d389afdb8bb3c83">UserManager.edit_user()</a> called, that function edits the User in the UserManager.
 Then the edit window closes.

 ![SequenceDiagram_Edit](images/SmockUmlet/SequenceDiagram_Gui_Edit.png)

 ##### Delete User

 To delete a User.
 The user just must select one User of the listbox in the main window and presses the button "Delete".
-Then the function __Gui.delete()__ is called.
+Then the function *Gui.delete()* is called.
 This sends the information together with the index of the user to the service script.
-There the function __UserManager.delete_user()__ is called.
+There the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classuser_manager_1_1_user_manager.html#a7ef21abed1f8e13558d827f3f498d4c1">UserManager.delete_user()</a> is called.

 ![SequenceDiagram_Delete](images/SmockUmlet/SequenceDiagram_Gui_Delete.png)

-The user is also able to press a button to check if the device is connected or not. then the function __Gui.find_controller()__ is called.
-Then the ListenerUserInterface calls the function __SerialManager.find_serial_device()__.
+The user is also able to press a button to check if the device is connected or not. then the function *Gui.find_controller()* is called.
+Then the ListenerUserInterface calls the function <a href="https://iot-lab-minden.github.io/smock/controller/html/classserial_manager_1_1_serial_manager.html#a8a90050aa39382eb45eab44160d7f815">SerialManager.find_serial_device()</a>.
 After that the ListenerUserInterface returns if the serial device was found or not.

 ### Activity Diagrams